-TIME INIT ACTIONS TIME INIT The Acting Incident Manager will assign the Transportation Planning Coordinator to a Staff member of the Command Center, provide the census of persons requiring shelter and location of External Evacuation centers identified in Code Green.
+TIME INIT ACTIONS TIME INIT 1.
+The Acting Incident Manager will assign the Transportation Planning Coordinator to a Staff member of the Command Center, provide the census of persons requiring shelter and location of External Evacuation centers identified in Code Green.
 TIME INIT The Transportation Planning Coordinator will summarize the requirements: evacuation location, number of persons affected, Form 1 requirements for type of transportation and any special requirements.
-TIME INIT The Transportation Planning Coordinator will use Form 3 - Transportation Contacts Checklist to arrange various transportation options.
+TIME INIT 3.
+The Transportation Planning Coordinator will use Form 3 - Transportation Contacts Checklist to arrange various transportation options.
 These Contacts have been contacted as part of the Emergency Preparedness & Response Manual annual review.
-TIME INIT The Transportation Planning Coordinator will direct Transportation Services as to vehicle staging locations, pick-up and delivery locations from The Acting Incident Manager.
+TIME INIT 4.
+The Transportation Planning Coordinator will direct Transportation Services as to vehicle staging locations, pick-up and delivery locations from The Acting Incident Manager.

 TIME INIT ACTIONS TIME INIT 5.
 The Transportation Planning Coordinator shall coordinate movement of critical Patients or Residents through ER Staff.
 ER staff shall coordinate through CritiCall and ORNGE - follow established ER procedures for these groups.
-TIME INIT The Transportation Planning Coordinator shall inform the Acting Incident Manager of arrangements to coordinate arrangement with Security and Maintenance Staff TIME INIT The Acting Incident Manager will assume control of coordination timelines once the Transportation Planning Coordinator plan is communicated.
+TIME INIT 6.
+The Transportation Planning Coordinator shall inform the Acting Incident Manager of arrangements to coordinate arrangement with Security and Maintenance Staff 7.
+The Acting Incident Manager will assume control of coor 7.
+The Acting Incident Manager will assume control of coordination timelines once the Transportation Planning Coordinator plan is communicated.